How To Open A Locked Safe

 Mechanical safe locks work by a series of rotating disks moving until the notches cut in them all line up with the fence.
 Once all the disks are lined up, the fence will drop in the notches and the bolt can be retracted.
 This is presented to the end-user by the numbers on the dial, with each number corresponding to the position of the disks behind the dial in the lock pack.

-If you feel this may be the case, then we highly recommend calling a safe locksmith as soon as possible for service and/or replacement of the lock before the wear reaches a critical point that the safe no longer can open.
+If you feel this may be the case, then we highly recommend calling a safe locksmith as soon as possible for service and/or replacement of the lock before the wear reaches a critical point where the safe no longer opens.

 The locks and dials of mechanical safes are exactly that: mechanical.
 This means parts of the safe are prone to loosening and tightening with use, time, heat, humidity, and many other factors.
 Some of the most common pieces that can become loose on their own over time are the set screw securing the handle to its post and the spline key.

 If your handle spins and spins, it may not be the lock, but the handle itself that is functioning incorrectly.
 Check the handle for a set screw that secures it in place.
 This screw is usually at the bottom of the handle and is usually hex-shaped.
-Tightening this screw can be a quick and easy fix to get back into your safe for free!
+Tightening this screw can be a quick and easy fix for how to open a locked safe for free!

 The other piece that commonly comes loose may be the spline key.
 Spline keys are designed to fit securely inside the safe’s spindle and drive cam.
 However, if the spline key has come loose over time, it can throw off your safe’s combination much like wear on the disks inside of the lock pack.